La Ferronnaye Dragons

 In 1756, at the outbreak of the war, the regiment was stationed at Belfort.

 In 1757, the regiment was transferred to Besançon.
 By August 1, it was garrisoning Lons-le-Saunier in Franche-Comté.

-At the beginning of the Summer of 1758, the regiment joined the Army of the Lower Rhine now under the command of the Marquis de Contades.
-In Mid August, after the retreat of the Allied army to the east bank of the Rhine, the regiment, as part of Contades' Army, crossed the Rhine to follow the Allis.
+At the beginning of the summer of 1758, the regiment joined the Army of the Lower Rhine now under the command of the Marquis de Contades.
+In Mid August, after the retreat of the Allied army to the right bank of the Rhine, the regiment, as part of Contades' Army, crossed the Rhine to follow the Allies.
 On August 20, it was encamped near Wesel where it formed part of the Reserve.

 By the end of January 1760, the regiment had taken its winter-quarters in the first line of the French army.
 By mid March, the regiment was billeted in Gelnhausen and Wächtersbach, still in the first line.
 By May 23, it was part of the right vanguard of Broglie's Army.
 Early on June 24, the Légion Royale, supported by Du Roy Dragons and La Ferronnaye Dragons, attacked the Allied rearguard near Homberg and forced it to retire.
 By December 30, the regiment had taken its winter-quarters in Gotha.